 After numerous class action lawsuits against the manufacturers, Poly-B is no longer manufactured or used in installation.
 In Canada, Poly-B was originally tested and certified by the Canadian Standards Association (CSA) as an acceptable product for potable water systems, but as of 2005, the NRC-CNRC National Plumbing Code de-listed Poly-B as an acceptable plumbing piping material.

-WHAT CAN I DO TO FIX THEM?
+WHAT CAN I DO TO FIX PROBLEMS WITH POLY-B PIPING?

 The most effective way of identifying Poly-B is to have your plumbing inspected by a licensed and experienced plumbing professional.
 In the meantime, ensure that the operating pressure of the system is safely between 40 and 60 psi and your hot water supply system is significantly lower than 180º F.